ably/ably-dotnet/README.md

 A portable (PCL) version is not available.

-*To target Windows 7 (with .Net 4.6) a custom [ITransportFactory](https://github.com/ably/ably-dotnet/blob/master/src/IO.Ably.Shared/Transport/ITransport.cs) will need to be implemented in your project that uses an alternate Web Socket library.
+&ast; To target Windows 7 (with .Net 4.6) a custom [ITransportFactory](https://github.com/ably/ably-dotnet/blob/master/src/IO.Ably.Shared/Transport/ITransport.cs) will need to be implemented in your project that uses an alternate Web Socket library.
 This is because [System.Net.WebSockets]('https://msdn.microsoft.com/en-us/library/system.net.websockets(v=vs.110).aspx') is not fully implementented on Windows 7.
 See [this repository](https://github.com/ably-forks/ably-dotnet-alternative-transports) for a working example using the [websocket4net library](https://github.com/kerryjiang/WebSocket4Net).

+&ast;&ast; ably-dotnet targets .NET Standard 1.4 and is compatible with all versions of .NET Core and is currently tested against .NET Core 2

 ## Documentation